Corporations are art, too.

 https://www.vice.com/en/article/4xqmab/artists-are-corporations-too

 Unlike Takeshi Murakami’s Kaikai Kiki Co. or legal constructs behind artists like Damien Hirst, Jeff Koons, Heinz Mack, Anselm Reyle, Jennifer Lyn Morone™ Inc. or Émilie Brout & Maxime Marion with Les Nouveaux chercheurs d’or.
 I in contrast steer this company like a R&D lab, rather than producing and building art.
-The art can be interpreted as the performance to maintain that structure for more than 7 years, like a sculpture.
+Art can be interpreted as the performance to maintain that structure for more than 10 years, like a sculpture.
 Its scope changes with my interests and focus on technology, storytelling, transmedia, games, publishing or music.
 The output and products are the maintenance, the books, the accounting the legal challenges, the CI and CD, the logo and business cards, appearing in industry fairs and events as a representative of NORMALUM, not as me, myself.
-Any product being made is NOT to be considered an artwork, but a commercial item.
+Any product being made is NOT to be considered an artwork, but a commercial item, but all is an artwork made with love.

 (Photo by Alek von Felkerzam from FreeImages)